 I first discovered yoga in 1989 in Norwich, England, while studying at the Norwich School of Art.
 I was very passionate about painting; it was not only the act of paint that I enjoyed so very much but a profound stillness that would arise when so absorbed in the present moment.
 At this young age, I lived one day to the next, just being enjoyed, with no great plans just expecting everything to work out.
 So after leaving the art school with a degree, but not much of direction with what to do with the skills I had, the outside world was a great shock.
 It was not coincidental that at this time I start to suffer from high anxiety and panic attacks, also that I started practising yoga.
 I soon noticed the only relief I got from the anxiety was when doing yoga, it had a soothing and calming effect and would last many hours after the practice.
 I also observed that in the same way when painting, yoga also opened a gateway to a profound stillness within.
 Unlike painting, however, which was a matter of chance whether this state would arise I could see that yoga if done correctly it was a key to this stillness.
-I was then driven as I had been with my painting to look deeper into the art of yoga, travelling to India to meet many great teachers of varied traditions.
+I was then driven as I had been with my painting to look deeper into the art of yoga, traveling to India to meet many great teachers of varied traditions.

 To be continued: